cmadland/web-hub/pages/06.presentations/07.indigenous-digital-sovereignty/presentation.md

-Indigenous Digital Self-Determination
+# Indigenous Digital Self-Determination
-Colin Madland
+### Colin Madland

 PhD Student, University of Victoria

 ---

-Acknowledging the Land and the People
+### Acknowledging the Land and the People

-The University of Alberta respectfully acknowledges that we are located on Treaty 6 territory and Homeland of the Métis, a traditional gathering place for diverse Indigenous peoples including the Cree, Blackfoot, Métis, Nakota Sioux, Iroquois, Dene, Ojibway/ Saulteaux/Anishinaabe, Inuitxd, and many others whose histories, languages, and cultures continue to influence our vibrant community.
+The University of Alberta respectfully acknowledges that we are located on Treaty 6 territory and Homeland of the Métis, a traditional gathering place for diverse Indigenous peoples including the Cree, Blackfoot, Métis, Nakota Sioux, Iroquois, Dene, Ojibway/ Saulteaux/Anishinaabe, Inuit, and many others whose histories, languages, and cultures continue to influence our vibrant community.

 ---